 Gordon serves as Laurier’s research champion, driving a strategic, self-reflective research culture.
 He also has overall responsibility for leadership in and administration of research and other scholarly activities at all of Laurier’s campuses.
 In addition to being vice-president of research, Gordon holds a faculty appointment at Laurier’s Department of Geography and Environmental Studies.
 He is also acting provost at Laurier, a role that he will hold until June 2018.

-In 2008, Robert became the 6th dean of the Ontario Agricultural College (OAC) at the University of Guelph, a position he held until joining Laurier.
+In 2008, Gordon became the sixth dean of the Ontario Agricultural College (OAC) at the University of Guelph, a position he held until joining Laurier.
 In his role as dean, he led the largest agriculture and food faculty in Canada.
-Through his leadership, OAC was ranked 1st in Canada, 5th in North America and 9th globally in agriculture and food research impact.
+Through his leadership, OAC was ranked first in Canada, fifth in North America and ninth globally in agriculture and food research impact.

-Robert earned a bachelor’s degree and a master’s degree in engineering from McGill University and a PhD in land resource science from the University of Guelph.
+Gordon earned bachelor’s and master’s degrees in engineering from McGill University and a PhD in Land Resource Science from the University of Guelph.
 He also holds an engineering diploma from NSAC.

-A leading authority on environmental issues in Canada, his Canada Research Chair was in Environmental Resource Management.
-He has published well over 120 peer-reviewed articles and has supervised more than 50 graduate students throughout his career.
+A leading authority on environmental issues in Canada, his Canada Research Chair was in the area of environmental resource management.
+He has published well over 150 peer-reviewed articles and has supervised more than 60 graduate students throughout his career.

-He is the recipient of many awards including the Premier's Award of Excellence and a number of other recognitions for research and service.
+He is the recipient of many awards including the Premier's Award of Excellence in Nova Scotia and a number of other recognitions for research and service.